qgustavor/patcher/README.md

 ## How to use

-Copy the code from the repository, delete the sample patches, generate new patches using `generate-patch.html` then host those in somewhere (like GitHub Pages).
+Copy the code from the repository (you can clone this repository too), delete the sample patches, generate new patches using `generate-patch.html` then host those somewhere (like GitHub Pages).

 If you prefer you can translate `index.html` to your language or edit it as you prefer.
 A Portuguese translation is available as `pt.html`.
 If you want to disable encryption or compression you can edit `main.js` and `generate-patch.html` removing those steps.
 To allow patching large files those are chunked in 8 MiB parts.
 You can change this variable in `generate-patch.html`.
-Larger chunks results in smaller patches, in the other hand those can crash browsers out of memory.
+Using larger chunks will result in smaller patches but those can crash browsers out of memory.

 ## Libraries used